 So two fated mates, interspecies couples stories this month.

-If you’ve been around for some time, you know the deal.
-Hop on over to Kingsumo and type in your email address.
-You’re not subscribing to anything, and make sure you use an address you check since it’s the one I’ll contact you on if you’re the winner.
+If you want in on the draw, hop on over to Kingsumo and type in your email address.
+You’re not subscribing to anything, but make sure you use an address you check since it’s the one I’ll contact you on if you’re the winner.

 In a world where all supernatural beings are either dominant or submissive, Shiro Amano doesn’t have many choices.
 As a submissive, any dominant walking into his bakery can order him around.
 He hates it.
 All he wants is to live his life in peace and bake pastries he can spike with emotions far away from obnoxious alphas.

 Pitch Rhys wants a mate, but he won’t settle for anything but a true mate.
 As a powerful wolf shifter, he has subs flocking around him, but his true mate is hiding in the kitchen of a bakery and refuses to see him.
 He can order him to, of course, but since he threatened Pitch with a knife when he allowed his power to leak, he doesn’t think it’s the way to go.
 Instead, he’s settling to see how many pastries and cups of coffee he can consume in a day.